nima-siboni/Furnace-Env/README.md

 ## Introduction to ```Furnace```

 The environment designed to experiment with heat treatment in material science.
-The physics behind the environment is a binary Allen-Cahn phase field model
+The physics behind the environment is a 2D binary Allen-Cahn phase field model

-     Episode Termination:

 ### State Space
 The state includes:

 * Timestep: a scalar indicating the number of steps up to now,
 * Temperature: the current temperature,
 * Phase Field: 2D field.